1-877-443-0101

 Destination Canada Visitors medical health insurance pays for emergency hospital and medical care or services, if a medical condition occurs during the period of coverage.
 Two plans are available: with coverage for pre-existing medical conditions and without coverage for pre-existing medical conditions.

-c) has been prescribed or used home oxygen treatment in the last 12 months; or
+e) have not been prescribed or used home oxygen in the last 12 months; or

-d) has been diagnosed with or treated for congestive heart failure; or
+f) have not been diagnosed with or received treatment for heart failure; or

-e) has had a major organ transplant (heart, kidney, liver, lung), or
+g) have not had a major organ transplant (heart, kidney, liver, lung), bone marrow or stem cell transplant; or

-f) has received kidney dialysis treatment in the last 12 months.
+h) have not received kidney dialysis treatment in the last 12 months; or

 Choose from two plans

 Option 2 does not provide coverage for any pre-existing medical conditions.
-This option is for a new unexpected unforeseen accident or sickness.
+This plan only coveres a new unexpected unforeseen accident or sickness.

 Age